lemlac/mulem/docs/reference.md

 if nestedPattern is Pattern(Pattern(Pattern(Pattern(x if x >= 0)))) then
     print("Phew!
 That was a lot of unwrapping for {x}!") else
-    print("Either none of those nested options matched or x is negative.")
+    print("Either none of those nested patterns matched or x is negative.")
 ```

 ### `loop` + `is`